techsoft3d/hc-caas-usermanagement/README.md

 app.listen(3000);
 ```

-In this case, you want to make sure to have a local.json file in the config folder of your application which configures the categories for the two libraries following the pattern in the example below:
+In this case, you want to make sure to have a local.json file in the config folder of your application which configures the two libraries following the pattern in the example below:

 ```json